China Institutes of Contemporary International Relations: Focus, functions, influence

 While CICIR's research spans the range of international affairs, its major focus is the US and US-China relations.

 Its activities include: providing reports to government departments, publishing research in academic journals, carrying out projects on commission from the PRC government, conducting joint research projects with domestic and foreign institutions, promoting academic exchanges, offering Master's and PhD programs.

 CICIR is the public face of the 11th Bureau of the Ministry of State Security, China's main civilian intelligence agency.
 The organization itself does not speak much about its relationship with the Chinese government, however, and Chinese media reports rarely acknowledge the institution's ties with the regime.

 The institute has held considerable influence over China's foreign policy decision-making process due, in part, to its close organizational proximity to the CCP Central Committee, the Central Foreign Affairs Commission, the Foreign Affairs Office, and the MSS.
 The institute's relevance to the foreign policy process is further bolstered by its large research staff and ability to produce timely intelligence analysis.
 This influence has been in decline since the mid-1990s, however, coinciding with the death or retirement of some of its senior researchers, and the growing influence of the Foreign Ministry in foreign policy decision-making.

 The CICIR is part of the Green Belt and Road Initiative Center, a platform for CCP influence operations targeting the international environmental movement.

+In April 2021, CICIR established the Research Centre for a Holistic Approach to National Security was established in order to further develop the concept of holistic national security.
+Yuan Peng was the centre's secretary general during his term as CICIR president.
+In a text issued in 2021, the Centre wrote that holistic national security threats are likely to emerge in "new frontiers" like polar regions, deep sea, the internet, artificial intelligence, and space.
+In this view, the development of these new frontiers creates uncertainty because they do not have clear geographical borders and therefore transcend traditional ideas of sovereignty.